Exogenist/Jupiter-Marketing-Website/README.md

 Commision website design for a client.

 ## TO DO:
+- [ x ] add strategy section.
+- [ ] add testimonials section.
-- [ ] add strategy section, testiomianls and contact us.
+- [ ] add contact Us section.
-- [ ] Turn into wordpress theme and use wordpress cms
+- [ ] Turn into wordpress theme and use wordpress cms.

 ### Author
 Swainson Holness